OCA/product-attribute/product_multi_image/README.rst

 Usage
 =====

-To use this module, you need to:
+You can manage your images at Product template level:

 #.
 Go to *Sales > Products > Products* and choose a product template.
 #.
-Go to the new *Images* tab.
+Go to the *Images* tab.
 #.
-Add a new image.
+Add a new image or edit the existing ones.
 #.
+You can select for which variants you want to make available the image.
+   Keep it empty for making visible in all.
+#.
 Refresh the page.
 #.
-The first image in the collection is the main image for the product.
+The first image in the collection is the main image for the product
+   template.

+Going to product variants form, you can manage also your images, but take into account this behaviour:

 #.
 Go to *Sales > Products > Product Variants* and choose a product variant.
 #.
-It shares the main image and collection with its template.
+If you add an image here, the image is actually added to the product
+   template, and restricted to this variant.
 #.
-If you change the main image from the variant, it becomes the variant's main
-   image but does not appear in the template.
+When editing an existing image, the image is changed generally for all
+   the variants where is enabled, not only for this variant.
 #.
-If you change images from the *Images* tab, it changes in the template too.
+When removing an image from this form, if the image is only in this variant,
+   the image is removed.
+Otherwise, the image gets restricted to the rest of the variants where is available.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot